On minimizing the training set fill distance in machine learning regression: Kernel ridge regression with the Gaussian kernel (KRR)

 where $\lambda_{max}(\mathbf{K}_{\cL}) $ and $\lambda_{min}(\mathbf{K}_{\cL}) $ are the largest and smallest eigenvalues of $\mathbf{K}_{\cL}$, respectively.
 The smaller the condition number, the more numerically stable the algorithm.
 For high condition numbers, the numerical computations involving the kernel matrix can suffer from amplification of rounding errors and loss of precision that can lead to numerical instability when performing operations like matrix inversion or solving linear systems involving the kernel matrix.
 Such phenomena may also lead to instability of the predictions as small variations in the input may lead to significant variations in the output.

 To increase the model stability we aim to select a training set that leads to a kernel matrix with a small condition number~\eqref{conditon number}.
-From the literature~\citep{Wendland2004}, we know that the largest eigenvalue of a kernel matrix is mainly dependent on the number of points we consider and not on how we choose them.
+In the following, we recapture results related to the stability of the kernel matrix that have been collected in~\cite{Wendland2004} in the context of numerical mathematics.
+Our goal is to connect these results with the FPS and show that FPS can be used to increase the stability of KRR models by reducing the condition number of the kernel matrix.
+For further information and analysis on the stability of kernel matrices, we direct the reader to~\cite{Wendland2004}, {Chapter 12}.
+From the cited literature, we know that the largest eigenvalue of a kernel matrix is mainly dependent on the number of points we consider and not on how we choose them.
 In particular, the value of the largest eigenvalue can be bounded as follows

 Thus, the maximum eigenvalue is bounded by a quantity that depends linearly on the number of training samples times the maximal entry of the kernel matrix.
 Since we are considering Gaussian kernels, the maximal entry of the kernel is bounded.
 Consequently, the value of the maximal eigenvalue grows at most as fast as the number of points we select, independently of how we choose them.